Cloud Migration Strategy

 By decommissioning such existing apps or IT assets, you can eliminate maintenance and cloud resource usage costs, reduce potential security vulnerabilities, and focus resources on strategic applications.

-Remember that retiring applications is a strategic decision that requires adopting a systematic approach involving inventory assessment, identifying applications to be retired, data backup and archiving, and continuous monitoring of decommissioning.
+Remember that retiring applications is a strategic decision requiring adopting a systematic approach involving inventory assessment, identifying applications to be retired, data backup and archiving, and continuous decommission monitoring.

 Retain